 In case you didn't know, lame jokes are a staple of the Trader Joe's branding.
 Also awkward black and white artwork from Victorian times.
 The group portrait at the bottom is a "photograph" I made in graphite of our store art team in Victorian times.

 Here's an even closer shot of that portrait.
+I'm the one with the badass parasol.

 This "Culinary Inventions" board has crew or customer recipes we find nifty for a time, then we wipe it clean for the next one.